10 events happening this weekend in Sacramento | Word on the Street

-SACRAMENTO, Calif. — Whether you’re from here, just moved here, or just visiting, there’s always something to do in Sacramento.
-Here's a list of 10 events going on for your weekend!
+SACRAMENTO, Calif. — The springtime sun is out and you should be too!
+Whether you’re from here, just moved here, or just visiting, there’s always something to do in Sacramento.
+Here's a list of 10 events going on for your weekend.

 - More information about this event HERE.